AsherBond/cato/README.md

 ## Bug and Feature Requests

-We use Github Issues for bug and feature tracking:
+We use Github Issues for bug and feature tracking.
+You must have a github account to post issues.

 https://github.com/cloudsidekick/cato/issues